 Judsons Guerrilla Painter pochade boxJudsons Guerrilla Painter

-This is the brand of pochade boxes you will most commonly encounter in retail settings, art supply stores and online art suppliers.
-They seem to have that market sewn up for the moment (along with some French easel manufacturers), and the other brands usually have to be ordered directly from the manufacturer.
+This is the brand of pochade boxes you will most commonly encounter in retail settings, art supply stores and online art suppliers, along with newcomers Craftech Sienna, Mabef and some French easel manufacturers.
+The other brands usually have to be ordered directly from the manufacturer.

-They also sell umbrellas and a broad range of other pochade and general painting supplies and accessories.
+Judson’s also sells umbrellas and a broad range of other pochade and general painting supplies and accessories.
 They also make small “ThumBox” models, with a thumb hole in the bottom, for holding like a traditional artist’s palette, in addition to the tripod mount.
 The thumb boxes are 6×8″ and the Guerrilla Box comes in 9×12″ or 12×16″ sizes.

 Though tripods are not included with the boxes as they are with ArtWork Essentials, Judson’s site is helpful in that they offer separate tripods matched to their boxes, eliminating the need to guess at what’s appropriate.